sridevirella/cs420-stocksector-analysis-javafx-app/README.md

 ## Project Objective:

 The main objective is to examine how the 11 stock market sectors (Materials, Industrials, Financials, Energy, Consumer discretionary, Information technology, Communication services, Real estate, Health care, Consumer staples and Utilities ) are affected by two major recessions in 2008 and 2020.
-This application Analyzes which sectors majorly rise or fell due to the covid-19 pandemic situation, which sectors were able maintain a steady growth despite recession, and how long it has taken for majorly affected sectors to recover from losses.
+This application analyzes which sectors majorly rose or fell due to the covid-19 pandemic situation, which sectors were able maintain a steady growth despite recession, and how long it has taken for majorly affected sectors to recover from losses.

 By examining chosen dataset through my application, I would like to answer the following questions:
--	What is the most affected stock market sector during 2020 recession?
--	What is the most affected stock market sector during 2008 recession?
+-	What is the most affected stock market sector during 2008 and 2020 recessions?
 -	How long has it taken for the most affected sector to recover from its low after 2008 recession?
+-	Display stock trends from 2008 to 2020 for a user selected sector?

 ## Motivation: